PredictiveScienceLab/data-analytics-se/_sources/lecture01/intro.md

 ## Objectives
 - Define predictive modeling.
-- Explain how causality can be represented mathematically.
+- Explain how the mathematics of causality.
 - Distinguish between aleatory and epistemic uncertainty.
 - Define the uncertainty propagation problem.
 - Define the model calibration problem.